feldera/feldera/docs/connectors/sources/datagen.md

 ### Random Field Settings

-Each field has a strategy that defines how a value is picked:
+Each field can set a strategy that defines how a value is picked:

 * `strategy` - The strategy to use for generating values.
 The following strategies are available:
     * `increment` - (default) Use an incrementing sequence of values.
 An optional scale factor can be used to skip values.
     * `uniform` - Generate random values from a uniform distribution.
     * `zipf` - Generate random values from a Zipf distribution.
 The exponent of the distribution can be set with the `s` parameter.
-    * `string` - Check the [String Generation](#string-generation-methods) section for details.
+    * For string types, the [String Generation](#string-generation-strategies) section lists more strategies on how to generate more specific strings.

 A field can have an optional `range` parameter that defines the range of values a strategy will pick from.
 The meaning of the range depends on the type: